 1. Introduction

-This OpenID Connect Basic Client Implementer's Guide 1.0 contains a subset of the OpenID Connect Core 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., and C. Mortimore, “OpenID Connect Core 1.0,” November 2014.)
-[OpenID.Core] specification that is designed to be easy to read and implement for basic Web-based Relying Parties using the OAuth 2.0 [RFC6749] (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+This OpenID Connect Basic Client Implementer's Guide 1.0 contains a subset of the OpenID Connect Core 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., and C. Mortimore, “OpenID Connect Core 1.0,” August 2015.)
+[OpenID.Core] specification that is designed to be easy to read and implement for basic Web-based Relying Parties using the OAuth 2.0 [RFC6749] (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.)
 Authorization Code Flow.
 This document intentionally duplicates content from the Core specification to provide a self-contained implementer's guide for basic Web-based Relying Parties using the OAuth Authorization Code Flow.
 Should there be any conflicts between the contents of this implementer's guide and the OpenID Connect Core specification, the latter takes precedence.

-See the OpenID Connect Implicit Client Implementer's Guide 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., and C. Mortimore, “OpenID Connect Implicit Client Implementer's Guide 1.0,” November 2014.)
+See the OpenID Connect Implicit Client Implementer's Guide 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., and C. Mortimore, “OpenID Connect Implicit Client Implementer's Guide 1.0,” July 2015.)
 [OpenID.Implicit] for a related guide for basic Web-based Relying Parties using the OAuth Implicit Flow.
 OpenID Providers and non-Web-based applications should instead consult the Core specification.
 This guide omits implementation and security considerations for OpenID Providers and non-Web-based applications.

-As background, the OAuth 2.0 Authorization Framework (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+As background, the OAuth 2.0 Authorization Framework (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749] and OAuth 2.0 Bearer Token Usage (Jones, M. and D. Hardt, “The OAuth 2.0 Authorization Framework: Bearer Token Usage,” October 2012.)
 [RFC6750] specifications provide a general framework for third-party applications to obtain and use limited access to HTTP resources.
 They define mechanisms to obtain and use Access Tokens to access resources but do not define standard methods to provide identity information.
 Notably, without profiling OAuth 2.0, it is incapable of providing information about the authentication of an End-User.
 Readers are expected to be familiar with these specifications.

 OpenID Connect implements authentication as an extension to the OAuth 2.0 authorization process.
 Use of this extension is requested by Clients by including the openid scope value in the Authorization Request.
 An Authorization Request using these extensions is called an Authentication Request.